MikePortnoy1985/rest_countries/README.md

 Rest countries
 --
-Built with React, MobX, styled-components and React-router.
+Built with React, MobX, styled-components, React-router and Typescript.